rticommunity/rticonnextdds-examples/examples/connext_dds/real_time_wan_transport/README.md

     with the new number in the XML configuration files `USER_QOS_PROFILES.xml` and `CLOUD_DISCOVERY_SERVICE.xml`.

-3)  Set the environment variable `PUBLIC_ADDRESS` to the public IP address in which the Cloud Discovery services runs.
+3)  Set the environment variables RTI_CDS_PORT and `RTI_CDS_PUBLIC_ADDR` to the public IP address and port where the Cloud Discovery services runs.
 This environment variable will have to be set for the publisher and subscriber applications and for RTI Cloud Discovery Service.